-- A diagnosis of AOM should be considered in any young child who presents with irritability, lethargy, otorrhoea and fever with or without localised ear pain.
+- Consider AOM in any young child who presents with irritability, lethargy, otorrhoea and fever regardless of the presence of localised ear pain.

 - Diagnosis is routinely based on symptoms and otoscopy findings.

 - Primary treatment is aimed at reducing pain.

 - Isolated, unilateral AOM usually resolves after two days without antibiotic treatment.

 - Always consider the possibility of sepsis in an unwell child with a fever.

 This document provides clinical guidance for all staff involved in the care and management of a child presenting to an Emergency Department (ED) with symptoms of acute otitis media (AOM) in Queensland.